Public School Inspection Requirements

 Map for Regional Offices of Education (ROEs)

-Fire Marshal / ROE guidance on the locking of classroom doors
+Fire Marshal guidance on the locking of doors in schools

 Submitting Public School Inspection Reports